 Black & White Ebony - A cream colored base with jet-black streaks and stripes throughout.
 This wood originates from Southeast Asia and Laos.

 Bocote - One of our favorites!
 It is a Mexican wood with a black grain over a yellow/brown wood that gives it a striking appearance.

-Goncalo Alves - Sometimes this wood is referred to Tiger wood, brown with dark streaks the can give it a unique look.
+Goncalo Alves - Sometimes this wood is referred to as Tiger wood, brown with dark streaks that can give it a unique look.

 Deer Antler - This is the perfect material to use on the Bolt Action Pen or the Lever Action Pen for the avid hunter!